ClemensElflein/xESC_YF_rev4-adapter/README.md

 ## Prerequisites

+* The compiled firmware, which can be found within the [Actions](https://github.com/ClemensElflein/xESC_YF_rev4-adapter/actions) section.
+Click the one you're intersted in (newest or tagged), scroll down to 'Artifacts', download and unzip to somewhere.
+* As of writing, your openmower image has to be on edge version >= commit [0bfd489](https://github.com/ClemensElflein/open_mower_ros/commit/0bfd489401b3e659d183e6c1f9b557cb0d59d3c1) which happened on 2024-07-04

+## Firmware Installation

+We've two options to install the firmware.
+Either via:<br>
+- ST-Link debugger/programmer, for which you need to have access to the adapter PCB's SWDIO pins, or via
+- Open-Mower's UART via STM32 internal bootloader (which can be done with a closed mower)

+### Firmware Installation via ST-Link debugger/programmer

+#### Requirements

 * You need an ST-Link debugger/programmer, like one of the cheap "ST-Link V2" probes from one of the big online retailer.
 * [STLINK Tools](https://github.com/stlink-org/stlink) >= v1.8.0 (earlier versions do **not** support the used STM32C0x MCU)
-* As of writing, your openmower image has to be on edge version >= commit [0bfd489](https://github.com/ClemensElflein/open_mower_ros/commit/0bfd489401b3e659d183e6c1f9b557cb0d59d3c1) which happened on 2024-07-04

-## Installation

-1. The compiled firmware can be found in the [Actions](https://github.com/ClemensElflein/xESC_YF_rev4-adapter/actions) section.
-Click the one you're intersted in (newest or tagged), scroll down to 'Artifacts', download and unzip.
+#### Flash

-2. Connect your ST-Link probe to the adapter PCB.
+1. Connect your ST-Link probe to the adapter PCB.
 Do **not** connect the 3.3V pin if your adapter is already assembled to the OpenMower Mainboard and get powered by it!

-4. Flash the adapter:
+2. Flash the adapter:
    ```sh
    st-flash --reset write firmware_xesc_yf_rev4.bin 0x08000000
    ```